Wilhelmshaven: History

 In 1937 Wilhelmshaven and the adjacent village Rüstringen merged and the united city, named Wilhelmshaven, became a part of the Free State of Oldenburg.

 World War II

-In World War II (1939–1945), Allied bombing destroyed two thirds of the town's buildings while the main target, the Naval Shipyard Wilhelmshaven, remained operational despite serious damage.
+During World War II (1939–1945), Wilhelmshaven served as the main base of the Kriegsmarine.
+Allied bombing destroyed two thirds of the town's buildings while the main target, the Naval Shipyard Wilhelmshaven, remained operational despite serious damage.
 A major attack on residential areas of Wilhelmshaven was carried out on 15 October 1944.
 Various churches, hospitals, schools and many residential buildings were destroyed or severely damaged.
+During the war, Alter Banter Weg (No. 1582 Wilhelmshaven), functioned as a subcamp of the Neuengamme concentration camp.

-On 28 April 1945, the First Canadian Army captured Emden and the Polish First Armored Division captured Wilhelmshaven, and took the surrender of the entire garrison, including some 200 ships of the Kriegsmarine.
+On 28 April 1945 the Polish First Armored Division captured Wilhelmshaven, and took the surrender of the entire garrison, including over 200 ships of the Kriegsmarine.
 The Poles remained as part of the Allied occupation forces until 1947.
-During the war, Alter Banter Weg (No. 1582 Wilhelmshaven), functioned as a subcamp of the Neuengamme concentration camp.

 Since 1945

 In 1947 the city council decided to seek a new emblem for the city.
 After the Control Commission for Germany – British Element (CCG/BE) had rejected several designs, Wilhelmshaven selected the image of a Frisian warrior (Rüstringer Friese), designed after a nail man erected in the city during the First World War to collect war donations.

 Between 1947 and 1972 Wilhelmshaven was the home of Prince Rupert School, a comprehensive boarding school for children of British Army of the Rhine and Royal Air Force Germany personnel serving in West Germany.
 The school relocated to Rinteln in Lower Saxony in 1972, and closed in 2014.
 There is an active association of former Wilhelmshaven pupils called The Wilhelmshaven Association.
 After World War II the shipyard was totally disarmed under the British Commander in Chief, and of course many military buildings were damaged or vacant.
 While it was prohibited to establish any kind of military-linked businesses, Wilhelmshaven took the opportunity to provide a convenient location for Olympia Werke, which became one of the most popular quality typewriter factories in the world.
 A workforce of 7,000 worker was employed there in 1953.